West Virginia Boat/Watercraft Accidents and Injury

-If you believe someone else could have prevented your recent boat or watercraft accident, contact Robinette Legal Group, PLLC to learn more about your legal rights during a free consultation.
+If you believe someone else could have prevented your recent boat or watercraft accident in West Virginia, contact Robinette Legal Group, PLLC to learn more about your legal rights during a free consultation.
 You may be entitled to financial compensation to help you move forward.

 Legally, you do not need to hire an attorney.
 Doing so, however, can be a great help to you and your family during a complicated boating accident lawsuit.
 When going up against a boat owner’s insurance company, having an attorney by your side increases the odds of achieving an adequate settlement for your injuries and losses.
 This is especially important if you suffered a severe injury that will require future medical care.
 You can concentrate on healing from your injuries while a lawyer takes care of the legal process for you.

 What Causes West Virginia Boating Accidents?

 Holding someone financially responsible for your recent watercraft or boating accident in West Virginia generally takes proving that another person or party caused the accident.
 The burden of proof in a personal injury case is enough evidence to show that the defendant more likely than not caused your boating collision.

 Violating waterway rules

 Distracted or careless operator

 If you or your boating accident attorney can prove that the defendant owed you a duty to be reasonably careful, breached, or violated this duty, and that this is what caused your boat accident, that party is financially responsible for your related losses.
 An attorney can help you understand what caused your boating accident, as well as gather evidence to prove fault.